 education + awareness ideas

 We provide adapted education tools at the school, community, and local stakeholder levels.
 We use music, art, drama and interactive games to teach important environmental lessons in local schools.
 Drama can be a very effective way to communicate our message and connect with a wide ranging demographic.
 Clean City works with professional actors and passionate locals to perform skits focused on raising awareness about the challenges surrounding waste management.
 We regularly provide practical knowledge, such as distributing cloth bags to demonstrate the importance of ditching single use plastic bags at vegetable shops.
+We have also partnered with Wildlife Conservation Nepal (WCN), to distribute and incorporate textbooks and learning materials in the curriculum of schools throughout Ratnanagar Municipality.

 visual art for social impact